 Jim Bennett, Office of Textiles and Apparel, U.S. Department of Commerce, (202) 482-4058.End Further Info End Preamble Start Supplemental Information

 Funding Availability: The Secretary of Commerce is authorized under section 4002(c)(6)(A) of the Act to provide grants to manufacturers of certain worsted wool fabrics.
 Funding for the worsted wool fabrics grant program will be provided by the Department of the Treasury from amounts in the Wool Apparel Manufacturers Trust Fund (the “Trust Fund”).
-The total amount of grants to manufacturers of worsted wool fabrics described in HTS 9902.51.11 shall be $2,666,000 in each of calendar years 2005, 2006 and 2007.
-The total amount of grants to manufacturers of worsted wool fabrics described in HTS 9902.51.12 shall also be $2,666,000 in each of calendar years 2005, 2006 and 2007.
+The total amount of grants to manufacturers of worsted wool fabrics described in HTS 9902.51.11 shall be $2,666,000 in calendar year 2007.
+The total amount of grants to manufacturers of worsted wool fabrics described in HTS 9902.51.15 shall also be $2,666,000 in calendar year 2007.

 At the conclusion of the application, the applicant must attest that “all information contained in the application is complete and correct and no false claims, statements, or representations have been made.”
 Applicants should be aware that, generally, pursuant to 31 U.S.C.
 3729, persons providing a false or fraudulent claims, and, pursuant to 18 U.S.C.
 1001, persons making materially false statements or representations, are subject to civil or criminal penalties, respectively.

 Information that is marked “business confidential” will be protected from disclosure to the full extent permitted by law.